 Interest Income.
-Revenue is recognized as the interest accrues, taking into account the effective yield on the assets.
+Revenue is recognized as the interest accrues, taking into account the effective yield on the assets, net of final tax.

 Dividend Income.
 Revenue is recognized when the Company's right to receive the payment is established.

 Other Income.
 Income from other sources is recognized when earned.